 Life can be challenging and at times we can all feel in need of support.
 Counselling gives you the space to explore feelings and reflect upon your life in a safe confidential and non-judgemental environment.
-I use various approaches, as well as drawing in my vast experience in mental health and wellbeing in order to support you in finding solutions to current challenges while also respecting your life choices.
-I also have experience in working with individuals with Autistic Spectrum Disorder.
+I use various approaches, as well as drawing on my years of experience in mental health and wellbeing in order to support you in finding solutions to current challenges.
+I also have 15 years of experience in working with individuals with Autistic Spectrum Disorder.

 First contact me through telephone or email and arrange an initial session at a time that suits you.
 The first session will usually last 50-60minites and will involve some discussion about what the counselling process involves.
 You will have the opportunity to share what you hope to achieve from counselling and your current circumstances.
 If you feel that you would like to continue with counselling then we can arrange another appointment and take it from there.